Venezuela on agenda for Trump’s meeting with Brazil’s leader

 Though Guaidó has the backing of more than 60 nations, his popularity has faded, coupled with a failed military uprising.

-The United States is continuing its “maximum pressure” campaign against Maduro and will continue to work on unspecified “bottlenecks” to a trade agreement with Brazil, the administration official said.
+The United States is continuing its “maximum pressure” campaign against Maduro and will continue to work on unspecified “bottlenecks” to a trade agreement with Brazil, said a senior Trump administration official who briefed reporters before the leaders met.

 The U.S. has been pressuring governments worldwide to ban the Chinese tech giant Huawei from having any stake in their 5G networks.
 But Trump’s campaign was dealt a blow when U.S. ally Britain decided to grant Huawei a limited role in supplying new high-speed network equipment to wireless carriers.
 The U.S. sees Huawei as an intelligence threat.